dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/about-laravel-error-handling/en/2025-07-08-about-laravel-error-handling-en.md

 This will create the file: `app/Exceptions/TestException.php`.

 ## Logging Exceptions with report
-By default, exceptions are logged according to the project’s logging configuration.
+By default, exceptions are logged according to the project's logging configuration.
 This behavior can be customized in `bootstrap/app.php` or in individual `Exception` subclasses.

 ### Defining in app.php